-For example, an air scrubber can reduce the amount of debris and dust that will clog the intake vents of commercial blower fans or coat dehumidifier coils, both of which can be harmful for damage restoration equipment and reduce its productivity.
+For example, an air scrubber can reduce the amount of debris and dust that will clog the intake vents of commercial air movers or coat dehumidifier coils, both of which can be harmful for damage restoration equipment and reduce its productivity.

 As you can imagine, the air scrubber and negative air machine can be used in a lot of industries.
 Some of the applications include: